martintb/correlate/README.md

 ### Optional:
 1. rapidxml
-    * for reading HOOMD-blue xml files (not implemented)
+    * for reading HOOMD-blue .xml files (not implemented)
 2. CUDA
-    * for gpu accelerated kernels (not implemented)
+    * for GPU accelerated kernels (not implemented)

 ## Build Instructions:
 ```